 What is involved?

-In Ireland, 157 schools have been selected to take part in the Main Study in March and April, 2018.
-In total, approximately 6,000 students will be assessed.
-Test Administrators, working with Technical Support personnel, will administer PISA in schools.
+In Ireland, 157 schools were selected to take part in the Main Study in March and April, 2018.
+In total, approximately 6,000 students were assessed.
+Test Administrators, working with Technical Support personnel, administered PISA in schools.
 About 60% of PISA-eligible students are in junior cycle (mostly Third Years), while the remainder are in Transition Year and Fifth Year.
-In each school, the 44 students who have been selected to take part will be assigned to one of two sessions and asked to complete the following tasks:
+In each school, the 44 students who were selected to take part were assigned to one of two sessions and asked to complete the following tasks:

 - PISA computer-based test of reading literacy, science and mathematics (2 hours);

 - PISA computer-based questionnaires, including sections on family background, learning environment, well-being, educational and occupational aspirations, and interest in and engagement with ICT (approx. 60-70 minutes).

 What does the assessment consist of?

 PISA tests: Consist of ‘real life’ tasks in reading literacy, science and mathematics.
 About one-third of questions are multiple choice and the remainder are in other formats, such as typed response or drag-and-drop.
 There is no need for students to prepare in advance of PISA.
 Before the assessment, students take part in a practice session to familiarise themselves with the format of the PISA test.

 Student questionnaire: As part of PISA test administration, and directly after the PISA tests are completed, students are asked about their family and home backgrounds, learning environments, attitudes towards reading literacy, well-being, educational and occupational aspirations, and interest in and engagement with ICT.

 Parent questionnaire: Parents of students participating in PISA are asked to complete a 30-minute parent questionnaire.
 The parent questionnaire seeks information on parental and home background, pre-school education and childhood activities of the PISA student, attitudes to reading literacy, student well-being and attendance at school.